xtuml/bridgepoint/doc-bridgepoint/notes/8005_Test_Orderring/8005_Test_Orderring.md

 <a id="5.4"></a>5.4 Similar to [[5.3]](#5.3) , it is possible to add a new custom annotation (e.g. Order) [[2.3]](#2.3), and use it to determined the test
 	invocation order, which increase the flexibility to change the order more easily.
-	Adding incremental value for Order annotation would be easy in the generated test classes, but for non-generated test classes, a script is need to add incremental value for Order annotation.
+	Adding incremental value for Order annotation would be easy in the generated test classes, but for non-generated test classes, a script is needed to add incremental value for Order annotation.